 Most often, Icelandic Horses can be found with chestnut, bay, gray, pinto, black, and palomino coats.
 They also have very wide foreheads and short necks.
 To help keep them warm, their manes and tails are very full of coarse hair.
 They even have a double coat for further insulation.

 Icelandic Horses are typically really spirited and friendly.
-Despite their small size, there known as having really big personalities, making them a favorite in Iceland’s tourism business.
+Despite their small size, they are known as having really big personalities, making them a favorite in Iceland’s tourism business.

 Even though Icelandic Horses were used for hard work years ago, most are used for leisure riding or competition today.
 Additionally, the tourism industry in Iceland has allowed for horseback tours.
 Some people still use the breed to round sheep up on a farm, though.